-Airport Night Bus (N17) - Stops at both terminals T1 and T2.
-The bus is Yellow.
+Airport Night Bus (N17) - Stops at Terminal T1 and N16 stops at Terminal 2A, 2B and 2C.

 If you require information regarding coaches to various destinations outside of Barcelona, check our Guide to Transfers from Barcelona Airport to Various Places in Catalunya.